-Otherwise the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame to 0 to indicate that a new Secure LTF Counter (#2289) is needed.
+Otherwise the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame to 0 to indicate that a new Secure LTF Counter (#2289) and the corresponding SAC (#3123) is needed.

 The ISTA shall set the I2R Rep subfield and R2I Rep subfield of the STA Info field in the Ranging NDP Announcement frame to the Max I2R Rep subfield value and the Max R2I Rep subfield value in the Ranging Parameters field in the last Fine Timing Measurement frame received from the RSTA.